 Introduction to the functional coordination of the Merchant fleet with the Navy in peacetime, during international tension, or during formally declared war.
 Naval control of shipping, operations, communications, offensive and defensive procedures and weaponry for merchant ships are covered in detail.
-Required for all students applying for the SSO program.
+Required for all SSMP students.

 Prerequisite: NVSC 101.
 [Spring]